mclima/1-DOM-scripting/readme.md

 `;
 ```

+Note

-Note the use of nested template strings here.
+- the use of nested template strings here
+- `nav.append(navList)` is now `nav.innerHTML = markup` since we no longer use `document.createElement()`.

-These methods, `.map`, `.filter` (and others we have yet to look at such as `.reduce`) are _the prefered_ means of working with data.
+These methods, `.map`, `.filter` and the others are _the prefered_ means of working with data - especially in React.
 They are **declarative** as opposed to **imperative** and are important methods in the functional programmer's toolkit.

-Examine the responsive navigation on small screens using the device toolbar.
-The close button has been lost due to the use of `nav.innerHTML = markup;`.
-We essential blew out all the html and replaced it with our own.
+Note: examine the responsive navigation on small screens using the device toolbar.
+The close button has been lost due to the use of `nav.innerHTML = markup`.
+We essentially blew out all the html and replaced it with our own.

 There are a number of ways to resolve this.